 Solution

-12. number of protons in the nucleus of one atom of an element
+12. the average mass of the atoms of an element

 13. change in the appearance or state of a substance that does not change the composition